 My Blogging MantraI blog places that excite me, so traveling well (special airline lounges, premium cabin flights), interesting locations, nice hotels (and I try to also do a video of really top of the scale hotels), excellent places to have a drink which usually ends up being a rooftop bar, and chicken wings.

-So far over 2 years I have spent more money than I care to remember on my blog and it has generated about $75 back, so obviously this is not a money maker for me but an exercise of passion.
+So far over 3 years I have spent more money than I care to remember on my blog, the last 15 years so much on travel, and it has generated about $75 back, so obviously this is not a money maker for me but an exercise of passion.

 My Travel Gear: